Sixty Years of Photos, Filed Under Scan Day

 Why Every Scan Lands on Scan Day

 - The scanner stamps scan day.
-The Exif standard defines the capture-date field as “the date and time when the original image data was generated”[7] — and a scanner generates its image data at the moment of the scan.
-So scanning software either stamps the scan moment into the file or writes no capture date at all.
+The Exif standard defines the capture-date field as “the date and time when the original image data was generated”[6], and a scanner generates its image data at the moment of the scan.

 - Immich believes the file.
-The metadata job reads the EXIF capture date; when there isn't one, Immich falls back to the file's modified time[2] — which for a fresh scan is also scan day, or worse, the day you copied the files to the drive.
-In one 35,000-photo import, thousands of photos filed under a single March day for exactly that reason[4].
+No EXIF date means the fallback is the file's modified time[2]: in one 35,000-photo import, thousands of photos filed under a single March day for exactly that reason[4].

 Pick your fix